 And I would be doing you a disservice if I didn’t stress this tip about Stanley Park:

-Even though the trails are well marked, cell reception is good (at least for me), and you don’t want get a parking ticket, give yourself some time (and money on your parking pass) to just soak it all in.
+Even though the trails are well marked, cell reception is good (at least for me), and you don’t want to get a parking ticket, give yourself some time (and money on your parking pass) to just soak it all in.
 Go left when you might have gone right, or better yet, let your dog decide your path.

 Find out more about Stanley Park at https://vancouver.ca/parks-recreation-culture/stanley-park.aspx